svmiller/eh6105/lab-scripts.md

 ## Problem Sets

-*Answer template*: [`eh6105-ps1-svensson-sven.Rmd`](http://eh6105.svmiller.com/problem-sets/1/eh6105-ps1-svensson-sven.Rmd).
-Download this file, open it in Rstudio.
-Press the "Knit" button, and open it in your Word document reader to see what that did.
+Here are the five problem sets you'll need to complete through the semester.
+Observe the deadlines for these problem sets in the syllabus, as they typically coincide with a little over 24 hours from the relevant lab session.

+I've attached an answer template for your consideration as well.
+Download this file (i.e. right-click the link and save): [`eh6105-ps1-svensson-sven.Rmd`](http://eh6105.svmiller.com/problem-sets/1/eh6105-ps1-svensson-sven.Rmd).
+Open it in Rstudio, take a quick look at its contents, and then press the "Knit" button.
+In the same directory in which you saved the R Markdown file, there'll be a corresponding Word document.
+Open that in your Word document reader to see what you did.
+From there, you might be able to follow your intuition as to what's happening.
+You can [read more about R Markdown here](https://bookdown.org/yihui/rmarkdown).

 <ul id="archive">
 {% for problemsets in site.data.problemsets %}